-If you are disabled to work, the experience is stressful for both you and family members who are financially dependent on you as a breadwinner.
+If you are disabled from working, the experience is stressful for both you and family members who are financially dependent on you as a breadwinner.
 If you have purchased disability insurance to mitigate this risk, it can be an extremely frustrating experience when you file a claim and do not receive the funds promised by your disability insurer.
-While disability insurance companies often rely on obtuse and confusing policy language to discontinue, deny or underpay claims, securing the advice and representation of an experienced Miami disability claims attorney can protect your interests.
+While disability insurance companies often rely on obtuse and confusing policy language to discontinue, deny, or underpay claims, securing the advice and representation of an experienced disability insurance claims attorney can protect your interests.

 A recent Fifth Circuit Court of Appeals case out of the Federal District Court in Texas, which is an extremely conservative court, ruled in favor of a claimant in a situation faced by many claimants.
 The disability insurance carrier denied the claim based on two separate rationales.
 The first basis for denial was rooted in the fact that the insured experienced both mental and physical impairment.
 Under the language of the policy, the maximum duration for payment of benefits was limited where mental impairment “caused or contributed” to the disability.
 The policy limited the duration of payments for a mental impairment to two years.